the other North End

 Walk in Boston # 2, the other North End, is a self-guided 2 miles tour in a quiet section of the North End.
 You will discover a part of the Italian neighborhood which is not on the usual route, far from the crowds and along the sea.

-It is now only available on Payhip in pdf format with a clickable map and updated descriptions.
+It is available on Payhip in pdf format with a clickable map and updated descriptions.

 In this pdf you will also find: